On the Sublime: Writing style and rhetoric

 As far as the language is concerned, the work is certainly a unicum because it is a blend of expressions of the Hellenistic Koine Greek to which are added elevated constructions, technical expressions, metaphors, classic and rare forms which produce a literary pastiche at the borders of linguistic experimentation.

 Influences

 In reading On the Sublime, critics have determined that the ancient philosopher and writer Plato is a "great hero" to Longinus.
 Not only does Longinus come to Plato's defense, but he also attempts to raise his literary standing in opposition to current criticisms.
-Another influence on the treatise can be found in Longinus' rhetorical figures, which draw from theories by a 1st-century BC writer, Caecilius of Calacte.
+Another influence on the treatise can be found in Longinus' rhetorical figures, which draw from theories by a 1st-century BCE writer, Caecilius of Calacte.